 Because methyl salicylate is absorbed through the skin, a negative reaction can also happen when it’s applied topically.
 Never apply any essential oil to the skin without diluting it in a carrier oil first.

-One reported acute toxicity in a man receiving a topical methyl salicylate treatment for psoriasis.
+One 2002 case study reported acute toxicity in a man receiving a topical methyl salicylate treatment for psoriasis.

 Signs of poisoning